leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 This type class takes two arguments: `α` is the type for which a natural number is overloaded, and the unnamed `Nat` argument is the actual literal number that was encountered in the program.
 The method `ofNat` is then used as the value of the numeric literal.
 Because the class contains the `Nat` argument, it becomes possible to define only instances for those values where the number makes sense.

+`OfNat` demonstrates that the arguments to type classes do not need to be types.
+Because types in Lean are first-class participants in the language that can be passed as arguments to functions and given definitions with `def` and `abbrev`, there is no barrier that prevents non-type arguments in positions where a less-flexible language could not permit them.
+This flexibility allows overloaded operations to be provided for particular values as well as particular types.

 For example, a sum type that represents natural numbers less than four can be defined as follows:
 ```Lean